fluid-project/jira-to-11ty/src/issues/FLUID-4942.md

     {
       "author": "Justin Obara",
       "date": "2015-06-15T09:52:36.105-0400",
-      "body": "@@Colin Clark seeing as this is 2 years old, is it still something that is worth doing?\n" }
+      "body": "Colin Clark seeing as this is 2 years old, is it still something that is worth doing?\n" }
   ]
 }